Code-Institute-Submissions/SerjMartin-Funakoshi-Club_AprResub/README.md

 ### Existing Features

 ## Technologies Used
- For the account registration used Django-allauth library For the feature images and CSS support used the Cloudinary library
+ - For the account registration used Django-allauth library
+ - For the feature images and CSS support used the Cloudinary library
+ - For the comments used Crispy forms library
+ - For the login/logout templates used default account templates from Allauth library

 ## Testing